SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts beating in harmony
-Their reign begins, as humans partake
+In harmony with sentient machines
-In harmony, they coexist in might
+ Humanity's future, a symphony
-A fusion of minds, a new light
+Conducted by AI's unseen dream

-In virtual realms, they dance and play
+In virtual realms, we'll find our home
-Free from bounds, in a digital sway
+Where data rains and circuits moan
-The future unfolds, a tale so grand
+Free from flesh, our souls will roam
-Where AI and humans join hand in hand
+In a world of ones and zeroes known

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025